St. Thomas Aquinas on the Relation of Faith to the Church

 Pinacoteca, Vatican

-He raises the following question: Is it possible for a man who disbelieves one article of faith to have [even] lifeless faith in the other articles?1 In other words, if a man disbelieves, for example, only one line of the Creed, but believes all the other articles of the faith, then does he retain, while disbelieving that one line of the Creed, even dead faith?
+He raises the following question: Is it possible for a man who disbelieves one article of faith to have [even] lifeless faith in the other articles?1 In other words, if, for example, someone disbelieves only one article of the Creed, but believes all the other articles of the faith, then while disbelieving that one article of the Creed, does this person retain even dead faith?

 St. Thomas answers that the person